awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 1. Use a text editor to create a configuration file named `config.yaml` to provide to the installer\.

-   For example, on a Linux\-based system, you can run the following command to use GNU nano to create the `config.yaml` in the *GreengrassCore* directory\.
+   For example, on a Linux\-based system, you can run the following command to use GNU nano to create `config.yaml` in the *GreengrassCore* folder\.

    ```
    nano GreengrassCore/config.yaml